-Academic Tutoring
+Academic Coaching

-Academic tutoring is provided at no cost to Sitka students, primarily in the areas of math, writing, and sciences.
+Academic coaching is provided at no cost to students, primarily in the areas of math, writing, and sciences.
 Students can receive assistance in subject tutoring as it relates to specific courses or placement test preparation.
-Tutoring is also provided for Adult Education students preparing for the GED examination or those seeking one-on-one ESL instruction.
+Tutoring is also provided for Adult Education students preparing for the GED examination or for non-native English speakers seeking ESOL instruction.
 High school students can benefit from ACT/SAT study sessions.
 Appointments are recommended to secure a time for academic tutoring, though drop-ins are often accommodated as well.
 These sessions can be held in person, over the phone, or by web-based video connection.
 To make an appointment call (907) 747-7717 or email sitka.ssc@alaska.edu.